It is not any “news” that Uber driver requirements include (as explained on their website):

-As a Los Angeles traffic ticket attorney, I serve those who have unpaid traffic tickets in collections with GC Services.
+As a Los Angeles traffic ticket attorney, I serve those who have unpaid traffic tickets in collections.
 I often get contacted regarding an article I wrote that explains why you shouldn’t pay GC Services if you have a suspended license.

 As explained below, if you want to become an Uber driver, be careful about how you go about it.
 Making the wrong move can backfire and have the reverse effect, if you’re not careful.

 When Complying with Uber Driver Requirements, Pay Attention